Wander Franco Player Props: Rays vs. White Sox

-Wander Franco -- with a slugging percentage of .385 in his past 10 games, including no home runs) -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Lucas Giolito on the mound, on April 23 at 1:40 PM ET.
+Wander Franco -- with a slugging percentage of .410 in his past 10 games, including no homers) -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Dylan Cease on the hill, on April 27 at 7:10 PM ET.

 Wander Franco Game Info & Props vs. the White Sox